IgVincon/IgVincon.github.io/index.md

 tags: home
 ---

-# Software Developer - Data Analyst
+# Data Engineer - Software Developer

-Former Researcher, transitioning to Software Development, with a background in Data Science and Applied Research.
-Career highlights include working for 5+ years in [INDI], a research project of national scale, co-author of two peer reviewed papers[^1]<sup>,</sup> [^2], [a book chapter] and 10+ data driven reports addressed to authorities such as The World Bank.
+Inquisitive Data Engineer with 5+ years of experience in Applied Research.
+Career highlights include working in [INDI] (a national scale research project), authoring two peer reviewed papers[^1]<sup>,</sup> [^2], [a book chapter] and 10+ data driven reports addressed to authorities such as The World Bank.

 [*Head to About page →*]

 <br>

-Currently working as a Configuration Engineer for an American IT company that provides services for the insurance sector while honing skills on free time by participating on the challenges organized by [DevChallenges].
+Currently working as a Configuration Engineer for an American software factory that provides services for the insurance sector while honing skills on free time by participating on the challenges organized by [DevChallenges].

 [*Head to most recent project →*]